Childhood and Education Journey of Tammy Duckworth in Timeline

 August 2018: Letter on Migrant Children Reunification

-In August 2018, Tammy Duckworth was among 17 senators who signed a letter led by Kamala Harris to Secretary of Homeland Security Kirstjen Nielsen.
-The letter urged the Trump administration to take immediate action to reunite 539 migrant children with their families, emphasizing the trauma caused by the administration's inaction.
+In August 2018, Tammy Duckworth was one of 17 senators to sign a letter led by Kamala Harris to United States Secretary of Homeland Security Kirstjen Nielsen, demanding action to reunite 539 migrant children with their families.

-2019: Participated in Military Women Aviators Oral History Initiative
+2019: Participated in "The Military Women Aviators Oral History Initiative (MWAOHI)" project

-In 2019, Tammy Duckworth participated in the National Air and Space Museum's "The Military Women Aviators Oral History Initiative (MWAOHI)" project alongside other veteran women aviators.
+In 2019, Tammy Duckworth participated in the National Air and Space Museum's "The Military Women Aviators Oral History Initiative (MWAOHI)" project.

 September 2020: Criticism of Amy Coney Barrett Nomination

-In September 2020, Senator Duckworth publicly criticized Trump's nomination of Amy Coney Barrett to the Supreme Court, citing Barrett's membership in a group that considers in vitro fertilization immoral as "disqualifying and, frankly, insulting to every parent".
+In September 2020, Tammy Duckworth publicly criticized Trump's decision to nominate Amy Coney Barrett to the Supreme Court, citing Barrett's affiliation with a group that considers in vitro fertilization immoral as disqualifying and insulting to parents.

-In 2020, Senator Duckworth served as the permanent co-chair of the Democratic National Convention.
-During the convention, she referred to Trump as "coward-in-chief" for not supporting the American military.
+In 2020, Tammy Duckworth was the permanent co-chair of the Democratic National Convention.
+At the 2020 convention, she called Trump "coward-in-chief" for not supporting the American military.

 January 3, 2021: Vote for Speaker of the House

-On January 3, 2021, Tammy Duckworth received a vote for Speaker of the House of Representatives from Jared Golden, even though she was not a member of that body and not a candidate.
+On January 3, 2021, Tammy Duckworth received a vote for Speaker of the House of Representatives from Jared Golden, despite not being a member of that legislative body.

-June 6, 2021: Visit to Taipei with Vaccine Donation
+June 6, 2021: Visit to Taipei to announce vaccine donation

-On June 6, 2021, Tammy Duckworth, along with Senators Dan Sullivan and Christopher Coons, visited Taipei in an U.S. Air Force C-17 Globemaster III transport.
-They met with President Tsai Ing-wen and Minister Joseph Wu to announce President Biden's donation plan of 750,000 COVID-19 vaccines through the global COVAX program.
+On June 6, 2021, Tammy Duckworth and Senators Dan Sullivan and Christopher Coons visited Taipei to meet President Tsai Ing-wen and Minister Joseph Wu to announce President Biden's donation plan of 750,000 COVID-19 vaccines.

 2021: Response to Capitol Attack

-In 2021, following the attack on the U.S. Capitol by Trump supporters, Tammy Duckworth called Trump "a threat to our nation" and advocated for his removal from office via the Twenty-fifth Amendment or impeachment.
-She also called for Representative Mary Miller's resignation after Miller quoted Adolf Hitler in a speech.
+In 2021, after the attack on the U.S. Capitol, Tammy Duckworth, who was participating in the certification of the 2021 United States Electoral College vote count, called Trump "a threat to our nation" and called for his immediate removal from office.
+She also called for the resignation of Representative Mary Miller after Miller quoted Adolf Hitler.

 June 2022: Visit to Taiwan

-In June 2022, Senator Duckworth visited Taiwan on behalf of President Biden, where she met with Tsai Ing-wen to announce the U.S.-Taiwan Initiative on 21st-Century Trade.
-This visit was planned in coordination with the Office of the United States Trade Representative.
+In June 2022, President Biden sent Tammy Duckworth to Taiwan, where she held a press conference with Tsai Ing-wen to announce the U.S.-Taiwan Initiative on 21st-Century Trade.

 On November 8, 2022, Tammy Duckworth was reelected to the Senate, defeating Republican nominee Kathy Salvi.
-This victory made Duckworth the first woman reelected to the Senate from Illinois.
+This win made Duckworth the first woman reelected to the Senate from Illinois.

 2022: Response to Overturning of Roe v.
 Wade

 In 2022, after Roe v.
-Wade was overturned, Tammy Duckworth expressed outrage and horror, calling the decision a "nightmare" that deprived women of their right to make health care decisions.
+Wade was overturned, Tammy Duckworth expressed outrage and horror, describing the decision as a "nightmare" that deprived women of their right to make health care decisions.